Problem Set 2

 - In Dataset_2 the

-variable combines information about the total population for each racial group, given in following order: White, Black, American Indians, Asians, Other.
+racevariable combines information about the total population for each racial group, given in following order: White, Black, American Indians, Asians, Other.
 Pull apart this column into multiple columns, by splitting wherever a separator character appers.
-Name these variablespopwhite
+Name these variablespopwhite,popblack,popamerindian,popasian, andpopother, respectively.
+Name the new datasetdata2.

 -